A DUI conviction can pose a lot of problems for an individual, especially

 The program is provided by the Probation Department and the Health Care

-After a DUI arrest, if a defendant is eligible, they may be offered DUI
+After a DUI arrest, if a defendant is eligible, he or she may be offered

 The individual is instructed to report to the Probation Department, where

 they will be assigned a probation officer.
 During the probationary period,